SebastianZaha/user_resources/README.md

 `user_destroy`.
 They both require the model to define `editable_by?(user)`.

-These 2 methods check that the user is allowed to edit the model, raise a `UserResources::Forbidden` exception otherwise, and a `UserResources::Invalid` if any kind of validations fail.
+These 2 methods check that the user is allowed to edit the model, raise a `UserResources::Forbidden` exception otherwise, and a `ActiveRecord::RecordInvalid` if any kind of validations fail.

 The `editable_by?` method is called twice when using `user_update`.
 The first time is before the new attributes are set on it.
 This checks that __the user is allowed to see and change this